sakialabs/sNDa/docs/EMAIL_SYSTEM.md

 - Welcome: "🥪 Welcome to sNDa - Your First Bite of Solidarity"
 - Assignment: "🌟 A New Case Needs Your Touch, [Name]!"
 - Story: "🎉 Your Story is Live on the Wall of Love!"
-- Motivation: "🤖 Chuma's Weekly Check-in: You're on Fire, [Name]!"
+- Motivation: "🤖 Boba's Weekly Check-in: You're on Fire, [Name]!"

 ### Content Structure
-1. **Chuma Introduction** - Personal greeting from AI assistant
+1. **Boba Introduction** - Personal greeting from AI assistant
 2. **Main Content** - Key information or call-to-action
 3. **Visual Elements** - Progress bars, stats, emojis
 4. **Action Buttons** - Clear next steps
-5. **Chuma Signature** - Motivational closing message
+5. **Boba Signature** - Motivational closing message

 ## Monitoring and Analytics